facelessuser/RegReplace/.github/ISSUE_TEMPLATE.md

 ## Support Info

-Run the following command from the menu: `Preferences->Package Settings->FindCursor->Support Info`.
+Run the following command from the menu: `Preferences->Package Settings->RegReplace->Support Info`.
 Post the result here.

 ## Steps to Reproduce Issue